Ferro Castro Neves Daltro & Gomide Advogados

 One of FCDG’s highest-profile cases to date was acting for Diniz, chair of supermarket chain Grupo Pão de Açúcar (GPA), in a long-running dispute with France’s Casino, which is a shareholder in GPA.
 Counsel managed to negotiate a favourable settlement in 2013, just two days before the hearing.
 The firm partnered with Debevoise & Plimpton on the case.

-The firm represented companies owned by Brazilian businessman Nelson Tanure in a US$150 million ICC claim against TIM, a Brazilian mobile operator owned by Telecom Italia, which he accused of fraud in connection with a merger deal.
-A tribunal threw out all of Tanure’s claims in 2016 but also dismissed a US$140 million counterclaim against him.
+The firm represented companies owned by Brazilian businessman Nelson Tanure in a US$150 million ICC claim against TIM, a Brazilian mobile operator owned by Italy’s Gruppo TIM (formerly Telecom Italia), which he accused of fraud in connection with a merger deal.
+A tribunal threw out all of Tanure’s claims in 2016, but also dismissed a US$140 million counterclaim against him.
 In another case for Tanure, the firm helped his company Sequip defeat a claim by his former business partner Paulo Marinho worth 305 million reais.

 It also acted for the Via Amarela consortium in an ICC arbitration against São Paulo’s state-owned underground rail operator, Metrô, ending in an award of US$180 million for the client plus legal fees.

 It reached settlement in 2019 for Mexican-owned Vigor Alimentos in a shareholder dispute worth over US$500 million relating to the ownership of Brazil’s largest dairy exporter at the Brazil-Canada Chamber of Commerce.